 Slow and steady might not always win the race, but they can certainly run for longer.
 Natural bodybuilding demands you to work alongside your body to improve it.
 The results might take time, but this allows the functionality of your body and vital organs to adjust as you improve.

 It’s important to not compare yourself to the gigantic likes of Ronnie Coleman and Rich Piana.
 You need to separate the physique goals of natural bodybuilding and steroid use into two completely separate things in your mind.
 You are working with your body to carve the very best version of yourself you can.

-Never forget the huge benefits that this will have to have your overall health.
-You only have to look at the likes of Mike O’Hearn to realize that natural is still big on the grand scale of things!
+Never forget the huge benefits that this will have to your overall health.
+You only have to look at the likes of Mike O’Hearn to realize that natural bodybuilding is still big on the grand scale of things!